zhuye88/ADMA21/README.md

 # Identification of Stock Market Manipulation with Deep Learning: Real data with labelled timeseries anomalies (market manipulation) and code
 This is the code and data used in our paper "Identification of Stock Market Manipulation with Deep Learning" published on ADMA 2021 By Jillian Tallboys, Ye Zhu, and Sutharshan Rajasegarar (Deakin University, Australia), Link:[https://doi.org/10.1007/978-3-030-95405-5_29].

-A preprinted version can be obtained at https://www.techrxiv.org/articles/preprint/Identification_of_Stock_Market_Manipulation_with_Deep_Learning/19111730
+The preprint can be obtained at https://www.techrxiv.org/articles/preprint/Identification_of_Stock_Market_Manipulation_with_Deep_Learning/19111730

 A dataset with labelled real (time series) anomalies (market manipulation) is presented, which have been used for experiments with state-of-the-art anomaly detection algorithms.